 \section{Acknowledgments}

-The author wishes to express his gratitude to Zhen-Qing Chen for his valuable comments (which, in particular, motivate Remark~\ref{rem:Doob}) and to Ikkei Hotta, who gave me the opportunity to talk on my research in International Workshop on Complex Dynamics and Loewner Theory in 2018.
-Without such an opportunity to communicate with experts on Loewner theory, this study would not exist.
-The author also would like to thank Masatoshi Fukushima and Roland Friedrich for making helpful comments on the first draft of this paper.
+The author wishes to express his gratitude to Professor Zhen-Qing Chen for his valuable comments, part of which motivates Remark~\ref{rem:Doob}, and to Professor Ikkei Hotta for giving me the opportunity to talk in International Workshop on Complex Dynamics and Loewner Theory in 2018.
+The communication with experts in this workshop led me to this study.
+In addition, the author gratefully acknowledges helpful comments of Dr.\ Roland Friedrich on the first draft of this paper.
+Finally, the author is greatly indebted to the anonymous referee for his careful reading and useful suggestions; in particular, the use of Schwarz formula in the proof of Lemma~\ref{lem:boundedness} and the idea of \cite{AAS83}, both of which were taught to the author by the referee, enabled us to improve Theorems~\ref{thm:result_KL_EF} and \ref{thm:result_unbdd} a lot.
 This research was supported by JSPS KAKENHI Grant Number JP19J13031.